Creating a standard SRD

 Complete the fields on the Definition tab:

 Select Standard.
 The Standard request type must be linked to a standard type PDT.
 A standard PDT contains processes that result in the instantiation of fulfillment requests.
-See Creating a standard PDT.
+For more information, see Creating a standard PDT.

 Advanced Interface Form

 (Optional) Select an alternate set of questions to appear in the Request Entry console.
-See Creating and using advanced interface forms.
+For more information, see Creating and using advanced interface forms.

 (Optional) Specify the PDT to include with the SRD.
 You can also associate questions with the SRD.

 Note: A standard SRD requires a standard PDT, and quick launch SRD requires a quick launch PDT.
-See the following topics:
+For more information, see the following topics:

 SRD Details (continued)